 Listen to their responses.
 Give them a chance to ask questions or voice concerns.
 Instead of jumping in to answer each question or objection, ask another question to learn more, like:

-- " "What's an example of that?"
+- >, "What's an example of that?"

-- " "How would you like to see things changed?"
+- things changed?"

-- " "What happened next?"
+- >, "What happened next?"